 Finish

-Personnel manning the Finish line should ensure that each competitor "punches" the Finish unit.
+Personnel manning the finish line should ensure that each competitor "punches" the finish control.
 They should then remind them to download results from their stick at the computer download station as soon as possible.

 Results